 Trend: Today’s Consumers Are “Trying”

-Sales Tip: Make sure the value you offer is obvious, that your customer service is impeccable and help them to feel their decision has been the right one.
-You have to (re)earn their business each and every time.
+Sales Tip: Make sure the value you offer is obvious, that your customer service is impeccable and help them feel their decision has been the right one.
+You have to (re)earn their business every time.

 Trend: Realizing Tech’s Downside